Greenwich Borough F.C.

-Greenwich Borough Football Club is a football club based in south-east London, England.
-They play at the Phoenix Sports Ground in Barnehurst.
+Greenwich Borough Football Club was a football club based in south-east London, England.

 History

 The club was established in 1928 as Woolwich Borough Council Athletic Club.
 They joined the Woolwich and District League and were champions in their first season.
 The following season saw them join Division One of the Western Section of the Kent County Amateur League.
 In 1934 Division One was renamed the Premier Division, and after finishing second-from-bottom of the division in 1934–35, the club were relegated to Division One.
 They finished bottom of Division One in 1939–40, but the league was largely abandoned the following season due to World War II.

 Woolwich Borough Council rejoined the Kent County Amateur League in 1947, and despite their pre-war position, the club were placed in the Premier Division of the Western Section.
 However, after finishing second-from-bottom of the division in 1948–49, they left the league, dropping into Division Two of the South London Alliance.
 In 1954–55 they won the Division Two title, earning promotion to Division One.
 The following season saw them win Division One, resulting in promotion to the Premier Division.
 They went on to win the Premier Division title in six successive seasons from 1960–61 to 1965–66, also winning the Queen Mary Cup twice.